IOLTA Guidelines for Financial Institutions

 Preferred Financial Institutions: The New Hampshire Bar Foundation is pleased to work with financial institutions to develop IOLTA products and account rates that will maximize the interest earned.
 These institutions have created a special rate for IOLTA accounts that exceeds the institution’s standard NOW rate and waive routine service charges.

-Leadership Level: Financial Institutions that offer the higher of 65% of the Federal Funds Target Rate or 1% or more on IOLTA Accounts
+Leadership Level: Financial Institutions that pay 65% of the Federal Funds Target Rate or, if rates drop below 1%, then 1%.

 Leadership Level Institutions reflect support for the overall goals of the Foundation and a commitment to community-based banking.
 These institutions are regularly recognized in Bar Foundation publications, on the Foundation’s website and in the New Hampshire Bar News, a monthly newspaper sent to all members of the New Hampshire Bar Association.